GrinonBarrett/Taksidos/Optional Rules/Character Creation/Species/Misoi.md

 **Misoi Resistance**: Non-magical attacks against the misoi have disadvantage.

 **Fallproof**: A Misai ignores all damage from falling and knockback.

-If it would receive a number of wounds equal to or greater than its current remaining hitpoints, it instead enters an ephemeral absence for a number of rounds equal to the total wounds it would have received.
+**Hamering a Misai**: If it would receive a number of wounds equal to or greater than its current remaining hitpoints, it instead enters an ephemeral absence for a number of rounds equal to the total wounds it would have received.

 **Ending a Misai**: You and your narrator agree on a type of damage, material, or creature type.
 Once this decision is made, it cannot be changed.
 If you would be brought below 0 hitpoints, you enter an ephemeral absence for 1d20 units of time, which is determined by a d12 roll below.
 If the selected damage/material/creature type was used to bring you below 0 hitpoints, you are destroyed instead.
 1-3 = rounds